tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/estimation_settings.rst

 :class:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput` constructor.

 The resulting object ``covariance_analysis_settings`` can be used to tune the exact behaviour of the covariance analysis process
-(see the :func:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.define_covariance_settings` function of this class for details), such as whether to reintegrate the dynamics, or which terminal output to provide.
+(see the :meth:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.define_covariance_settings` method of this class for details), such as whether to reintegrate the dynamics, or which terminal output to provide.

 The weight matrix is typically not provided as a full matrix in a covariance analysis, as the its size of :math:`N_{obs}\times N_{obs}` leads to prohibitive memory usage.